New Mothers Can Suffer

 Depression vs. Thyroid Disorders

+Do you have depression, or do you need thyroid hormone?
 Many symptoms associated with depression -- weight gain, fatigue, constipation, dry skin, and forgetfulness -- are also symptoms of an underactive thyroid gland.
 A new mom who is experiencing these symptoms may ask the doctor to run a blood test to check thyroid hormone levels.
 Thyroid medication can bring these levels back into an acceptable range.
 If thyroid hormones are in range, but a new mother is experiencing symptoms, she may have PPD.

 A Combination of Factors

 Postpartum depression is likely caused by a variety of factors.
 The drop in estrogen and progesterone levels after a woman gives birth is one factor.
 This triggers chemical changes that contribute to mood swings.
 Lack of rest and the stress of taking care of a newborn also contribute to exhaustion, which can increase the risk of depression.
-A combination of physical and emotional factors affect the risk of developing postpartum depression.
+A combination of physical and emotional factors affects the risk of developing postpartum depression.
 Having a prior history of depression is also a risk factor for mood problems during the postpartum period.

 It Is Serious

 Postpartum psychosis is a severe mental illness that some women experience, particularly those who have a personal or family history of schizophrenia or bipolar disorder.
-A mother may exhibit serious symptoms including severe restlessness, irritability, erratic behavior, delusional thinking, confusion, or rapidly changing moods.
+A mother may exhibit serious postpartum psychosis symptoms including severe restlessness, irritability, erratic behavior, delusional thinking, confusion, or rapidly changing moods.
 A woman with this illness is a potential risk to herself and her child so it is important to seek immediate medical evaluation and treatment.
 Hospitalization or inpatient treatment in a clinic may be required for these severe disorders.

 Seek Help If You Need It